yanniks/shariff-wordpress/src/readme.txt

 > Shariff `(/ˈʃɛɹɪf/)` is an open-source, low-maintenance, high-privacy solution maintained by German computer magazine c't and heise online.

-Shariff supports sharing buttons for Facebook, Twitter, Google+, LinkedIn, WhatsApp and mail.
+Shariff supports sharing buttons for Facebook, Twitter, Google+, LinkedIn, Pinterest, Reddit, StumbleUpon, XING, WhatsApp and mail.
 Select which color you want, set the button location, select the orientation fitting most to your website and set the TTL just as you want.

 == Installation ==